gfkpth/nominal_person/README.md

 This section notes any significant changes to the content or organisation of the database.

+## 2025-04-23

+Updated introduction in README to note future deprecation of this version of the dataset in favour of the [CLDF version](https://github.com/gfkpth/nominalperson_cldf).

 ## 2025-03-16

 Uploaded intermediate state of bring-up of CLDF version of the database.
 The CLDF version is incomplete, but there is now a csv with examples of adnominal person from various languages (examples.csv), semi-automatically extracted from supplementary material to Höhn (2024).